mohamedabukar/day-planner/README.md

 # day-planner
-THis is a day planner where people can save events and the events will still show up on the page after the page is refreshed.
+This is a day planner where people can save events and the events will still show up on the page after the page is refreshed.